Top 10 DIY SEO Practices

 All of the SEO practices in the world won’t make a difference if you pay no attention to how they’re performing.
 Monitor your various keywords and web pages to see how they’re performing.
 If something isn’t working, change it.
 If something is working really well, replicate it with other parts of your website.
 SEO isn’t a one and done venture, but is constantly evolving.
 Make sure you continually tweak your strategy in order to stay on top of the game.

 So there you have it!
 Here are 10 DIY SEO practices that will help you stay at the top of the SERPs as we go into 2017.
-It’s a new year: embrace it and see how SEO can help your business this year.
+It’s a new year: embrace it and see how search engine optimisation can help your business this year.